Description

 Why Adopt an African Grey Parrot?

-African Grey Parrots are extraordinary companions for those who can meet their needs.
+These parrots are extraordinary companions for those who can meet their needs.
 Their intelligence, ability to mimic speech, and affectionate nature make them a joy to have around.
 However, they are not low-maintenance pets and require a dedicated owner who can provide the time, attention, and care they deserve.

-Interesting Facts About African Grey Parrots
+Interesting Facts

 - They have the cognitive abilities of a 4-6-year-old child, making them one of the most intelligent bird species.